Featured header image by verrier.claude.

 France isn’t a country that has incredible cities and towns in short supply.
 In fact, it’s almost unheard of for anyone to come back from France, especially Northern France, without being well and truly blown away!

 But there’s a lot to be gained from straying a little further than the usual tourist trail.
-Paris is fantastic and Bordeaux is incredibly beautiful, but it’s not until you discover a hidden gem that you understand just how quaint and picturesque the north of France can really be.
+Paris is fantastic and Bordeaux is incredibly beautiful (this is a great travel guide to Bordeaux), but it’s not until you discover a hidden gem that you understand just how quaint and picturesque the north of France can really be.

 Being such a short distance from the UK, and with regular cross channel ferry services from Brittany Ferries, it’s easy to see the attraction of Northern France.
 So whether you’re considering a short break or an extended holiday, consider one of the following towns; you may not have realized this side of France even existed!